johnyk87/domain-driven-design/README.md

 So, we should strive to find the part of our model that is really important, and try to move everything else to separate surrounding modules.

 Those separate modules can and should be as generic as possible.
 The goal is not necessarily to make them reusable, but to make them more flexible and able to deal with changes in requirements more easily.
 The main effort of maintaining a model should be dedicated to the core, not the rest of it.
-One possibility is using off-the-shelf solutions for this part of the application.
+One possibility is using off-the-shelf solutions for the surrounding modules.
 Other options are described in the book, along with advantages and disadvantages, varying from off-the-shelf solutions to in-house development.

 For more about core domains and their surrounding modules, please refer to the book.